 Verna Bloom: An actress who appeared in classic films such as High Plains Drifter and Animal House, Bloom passed away on Jan.
 9 at the age of 80.

-Lorna Doom: The bassist for the legendary punk rock band The Germs, Doom passed away on Jan.
+Lorna Doom: The bassist for the legendary punk rock band The Germs, Doom (pictured, above) passed away on Jan.
 16 at the age of 61.

 Steven Levy, aka Steve Bean: Known for roles on Shameless, Ray Donovan, and Quantum Leap, Levy died on Jan.
 21 at the age of 58.
 His passing came after a long battle with cancer.